PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-iampunit123/assignment/my-react-app/README.md

-Perfect!
-Here's a polished README with your live link:

 # 🌤️ Weather Dashboard

 A beautiful, responsive weather application built with React.js and Tailwind CSS that provides real-time weather information for cities worldwide.